How allergies happen

 Giving your child a dose of antihistamine (in tablet or syrup form) is appropriate if you think your child is having a mild to moderate allergic reaction like a skin rash, tingling mouth or swelling.

 In fact, having some antihistamine syrup in your home’s first aid kit is a good idea – this way it’s handy when you need it.
-You don’t need a prescription to buy antihistamine syrup in Australia.
+You don’t need a prescription to buy antihistamines in Australia.

 Some antihistamines can make your child sleepy, which can look like anaphylaxis and make it hard to know what reaction your child is having.
-It’s best to use antihistamines that won’t make your child sleepy (non-sedating).
+It’s best to use antihistamine that won’t make your child sleepy.
 Your pharmacist or GP can advise you on the most appropriate brand for your child.

 Other treatments for allergies

-Children who have persistent and troublesome allergies to insect stings, house dust mites and grass pollen might have immunotherapy to cure them of their allergy.
-Immunotherapy is currently not available for food allergies.
+Children who have persistent and troublesome allergies to insect stings, house dust mites and grass pollen might have immunotherapy to reduce or get rid of their symptoms.
+Immunotherapy isn’t currently used for food allergies.

-If your child is prescribed an adrenaline auto-injector, it’s important that both you and your child learn how and when to use it (your child’s ability to use it will depend on her age and development).
-You should carry the adrenaline auto-injector at all times.
+If your child is prescribed an adrenaline auto-injector, it’s important that both you and your child learn how and when to use it.
+Your child’s adrenaline auto-injector should be easy to reach at all times.
 You can also teach others – family, friends, teachers and carers – how to use it.

-It’s also usually a good idea for your child to wear a medical bracelet that lets people know about his particular allergy.
+It’s also a good idea for your child to wear a medical bracelet to let other people know about his particular allergy.

-Most children with allergies to egg, cow’s milk or wheat outgrow their allergies by the time they’re five years old.
+Most children with allergies to egg, cow’s milk and wheat outgrow their allergies as they get older.
 Peanut, treenut, fish and shellfish allergies are more likely to be lifelong.